giampaolo/psutil/docs/index.rst

   .. warning::

-    This API is experimental.
+    this API is experimental.
 Backward incompatible changes may occur if deemed necessary.

 .. function:: sensors_fans()